This chapter discusses the following WebCenter Content features and provides a roadmap of basic tasks for managing the functionality.

 In addition to the conversions that Inbound Refinery can perform using Outside In Image Export, several conversion components are available for use with Inbound Refinery.
 The additional types of files that Inbound Refinery can convert, and the result of each conversion, depend on the conversion components that are enabled on the Inbound Refinery instance.

 The WinNativeConverter component enables Inbound Refinery to automatically publish native content items to web-viewable PDF (Portable Document Format) files.
 A PDF rendition of the native format is immediately generated upon check-in of new content into the repository.
 This PDF rendition allows web viewing of that content item without requiring users to install native applications.
-Over 35 file formats can be converted to PDF, such as Adobe Framemaker, Illustrator, InDesign, PageMaker, and Photoshop as well as Hangul, JustSystems Ichitaro, Lotus Smartsuite, Microsoft Office, Microsoft Visio, and Oracle OpenOffice.
+Over 35 file formats can be converted to PDF, such as Adobe Framemaker, Illustrator, InDesign, PageMaker, and Photoshop as well as Hangul, JustSystems Ichitaro, Lotus Smartsuite, Microsoft Office, and Microsoft Visio.
 For more information about supported formats, see Supported File Formats.

 Inbound Refinery also can optimize non-optimized PDF files and process links such as Microsoft Word links, 'mailto' links, and table-of-content links.